Studying psychology at undergraduate level gives you entry to one of the fastest growing professions in the world.

 Deakin's School of Psychology is one of the largest and most progressive psychology departments in Australia.
 We are one of five Schools within the Faculty of Health, and have a strong presence in Melbourne, Geelong and Warrnambool.
 At undergraduate level, almost a third of our students study online while they live and work in places as distant as Alaska, as remote as the North-West Kimberley, or as nearby as Footscray.

 There are three things that really distinguish our teaching programs from others:

-The School of Psychology at Deakin offers a range of postgraduate study and career options that is unparalleled in Australia.
-At postgraduate level, apart from the research degree options of PhD or Master by Research, students can undertake specialist professional training in Clinical, Health, Forensic, or Industrial/Organisational Psychology.
-For students who do not wish to become fully fledged psychologists but want to work in a helping type profession, we also offer training in Counselling and Coaching Psychology at both undergraduate and post-graduate levels.
+- At postgraduate level, apart from the research degree options of PhD or Master by Research, students can undertake specialist professional training in Clinical, Health, Forensic, or Industrial/Organisational Psychology.

-The quality of our programs is widely recognised.
-Our current and past students rate us very highly and many of our staff have received national recognition for their teaching performance in the form of Australian Learning and Teaching Council and other awards.
-All of our programs meet the relevant requirements of the Psychology Board of Australia and of the Australian Psychology Accreditation Council.
+Survey results show that past students rate us highly.
+Many of our staff are recipients of national recognition for their teaching performance in the form of Australian Learning and Teaching Council and other awards.
+Our programs meet the relevant requirements of the Psychology Board of Australia and of the Australian Psychology Accreditation Council.

-I encourage you to find out more about our School by clicking on either of the following links to find out more about our Teaching Programs, our Research Strengths, and more general information about the field of Psychology and career pathways.
-Please feel free to contact us if you require further information.
+Find out more about our School, our teaching programs, our research strengths, our history and more general information about the field of Psychology and career pathways.
+Contact us if you require further information.